Why You Should Complete a Business Assessment This Quarter

 You should definitely list things like inferior product specs, less funding, or bad positioning, but you need to think outside of the norm a bit.
 The trick to this is to consider your debts.

-I don’t mean just your financial debts, all though those definitely should be considered in your business assessment, but your functional debts as well.
+I don’t mean just your financial debts, although those definitely should be considered in your business assessment, but your functional debts as well.

 Here are a few examples of functional debts: If your network infrastructure hasn’t been updated in five years, then you probably have some technological debt you need to address.
 If you haven’t updated your product in three years, then you have an innovative debt.
 If you’ve just lost key engineers, designers, or marketers, then you may have high intellectual debt.